Safe use of products to eradicate rats, mice and similar domestic pests

 This Notice sets out good practice measures for householders using over-the-counter harmful products to eradicate rats, mice and other similar pests around the home.
 Such products are widely used, and it is important users remain alert to the dangers they can present, and take measures to overcome them.

 For that reason, various controls have been specified over the years, according to the nature of each individual product and best practice at the time.
-We have issued this Caution Notice to outline best practice approaches today.
+The EPA has issued this Caution Notice to outline best practice approaches today.

 These products may come in the form of pastes, pellets, or blocks.
 They are poisonous, and can be harmful to human, animal, aquatic and bird life.
 The safety of children, pets, and people who may chance across these substances in an uncontrolled situation, is of particular concern.
 The products may also harm the environment, especially waterways.
 Some products contain a bittering agent, aimed at deterring non-target animals and children from ingesting them.
 This is usually noted on the product label.
 Such products remain attractive to rats and mice.